bparanj/crystal/electronics/experiments/queue/impedance-experiment.md

 ### Procedure:

-1. Set Up the Circuit:

    - Create a simple series circuit by connecting the resistor and the inductor (or capacitor) in series.
 Connect this series combination to the function generator or AC power source.
 If using an oscilloscope, connect its probes across the resistor to measure the voltage.

-2. Measure the Voltage:

    - Set the function generator to produce a sine wave at a low frequency (e.g., 100 Hz).
 Observe the voltage across the resistor using the oscilloscope or multimeter.
 Record this voltage.

-3. Increase the Frequency:

    - Gradually increase the frequency of the AC signal from the function generator (e.g., up to 1 kHz or higher).
 Observe how the voltage across the resistor changes as the frequency increases.

-4. Compare with DC:

    - If possible, switch the function generator to produce a DC signal and observe the voltage across the resistor again.
 Notice the difference in voltage behavior between DC and varying AC frequencies.